utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 # MeanReversionNeuralNetowrkForStock

+        The AI's theme is "Mean Reversion"
+        The Neural Network structure is very simple Data processing before and after the machine learning are important

 "Mean Reversion", or Moving Average Analysis is the most popular way of predicting stock prices.
 Things retruns to its average.